Motion made, and Question proposed, That this House do now adjourn.—(Wendy Morton.)

 I thank the hon.
 Gentleman for his intervention.
 Fares are an interesting point.
 Of course everyone would like to see rail fares come down, but most people say that they want their fare to represent better value for money.
 We are fortunate that we are getting a brand new fleet of trains, at a cost of some £1.4 billion, but to set that in context, we have waited in some cases 40 years for it.
 Some of our rolling stock is decades old—in fact, I think some of it even breaches standards in 2019, so it needs to be replaced in any event.

-I think the public are clear about what they want to see: punctual services.
+I think the public are clear about what they want: punctual services.
 In the unfortunate event that that is not possible, adequate compensation for the delay must be available.
 I would be the first to argue that we should focus our efforts on improving the reliability of the service.
 Rail users would rather not face delays than receive compensation.

 I have raised this issue numerous times with Greater Anglia, which has assured me and colleagues that it is investing more than £20 million in improving the performance of its existing trains.
 As I mentioned, it is also engaged in a £1.4 billion investment programme over the next two years to replace its current models with new trains, the first of which are due to enter service on the line this year.
 As I said to my hon.
 Friend the Member for South Suffolk (James Cartlidge), that will increase capacity on our line, with 1,043 carriages available compared with 937 at the moment.
 That is good news.
 It is long overdue—sadly, like some of the trains leaving Colchester—but I welcome these announcements.